chz160/ghostd/README.md

 1. **Godot Version**: This project uses **Godot 4**
 2. Clone the repo
-3. Open the project in Godot C#
+3. Open the project in Godot GDScript
 4. Set the target platform (Android or iOS)
 5. Run `MainTerminal` scene to begin